ABOUT ARIZONA SCHOOL OF HEALTH SCIENCES

 - International students must have permanent residency status (green card) to be eligible to receive any type of financial assistance through the college loan programs.

-- Transitional Doctor Of Physical Therapy: international applicants must possess a valid U.S. license as a physical therapist to apply to the Transitional DPT program.
+- Post Professional of Doctor of Physical Therapy: international applicants must possess a valid U.S. license as a physical therapist to apply to the Post Professional Doctor of Physical Therapy program.

 - Transitional Doctor of Audiology: international applicants are eligible to apply but must show proof of certification or a license to practice audiology that is equivalent to licensure in the United States.